-Ecstasy, or MDMA, rose to popularity in the 1970’s and is now known by many names across the United States.
-Over time, studies have shown a number of unpleasant side effects, health problems, and even addiction.
+Ecstasy, or MDMA, rose to popularity in the 1970s and is now known by many names across the United States.
+Over time, studies have shown a number of unpleasant side effects, health problems, and even the potential for chemical dependency.
 These dangerous ecstasy effects showcase behavioral and physical changes that can be easy to spot.
+Learn more about our ecstasy addiction treatment program today.

 Taking ecstasy can increase physical sensation.
 It can also boost energy and focus for a short period of time.
 Unfortunately, not all short-term side effects of ecstasy are pleasant.